 Evolution.
 Divergence & Distribution.
 For the early Tertiary fossil history of what are now East Asian endemic Rutaceae, see Manchester et al. (2009); Gregor (1989) discussed Tertiary fossil seeds.

 Ca 250 species of Diosmeae are restricted to South Africa, largely to the Cape Floristic Region (Trinder-Smith et al. 2007).
+About 1/4 (400< spp.) of the species in the family are to be found in Australia, where most have narrow distributions.
 Melicope has a major radiation on Hawaii of 50+ species; the source area is likely to be in the general Australia-New Guinean region, and from Hawaii there seems to have been dispersal to the Marquesas Islands (Harbaugh et al. 2009b).

 Appelhans et al. (2011: many original observations!) plotted a number of morphological characters on the tree, focussing on Cneoroideae; the clade is morphologically quite heterogeneous - like the rest of the family.

 Seed Dispersal.
-The South African Diosmeae, as well as Boronia and relatives, (Australian), have seeds with elaiosomes that are endocarpial in origin and are dispersed by ants (Kubitzki et al. 2011).
+Diosmeae (South African) and Boronia and relatives (Australian) both have seeds with elaiosomes that are endocarpial in origin and are dispersed by ants (Kubitzki et al. 2011).

 Chemistry, Morphology, etc. Rutaceae as circumscribed here are a variable group.
 For their diverse secondary metabolites, see Hegnauer (1971) and Kubitzki et al. (2011).
 Da Silva et al. (1988) surveyed the secondary metabolites, suggesting that an overhaul of the infrafamilial classification was in order.
 Adsersen et al. (2007) noted the value of prenylated acetophenones as a marker for Xanthoxyleae (inc. Melicope, etc.), and Braga et al. (2012) the distinctive dihydrocinnamic acid derivates common in Rutoideae.